JoelBraun/assignment2/README.md

 time is in ticks
-tempo is number of tiks before advancing a col col is number of column square side is 50 pixels
+tempo is number of tiks before advancing a col col is number of column square side is 75 pixels
-20 pixels between squares

 (define slength 50)
 (define space 20)